 Carbon Reduction, Energy Conservation and Sustainability in Design and Construction

 The University of Michigan has a long history of environmental stewardship in its approach to facility design and construction.
-With the University’s 2025 goals related to climate action – reduce greenhouse gas emissions by 25% below 2006 levels – incorporating energy reduction in building design is one of the most effective ways to reduce the carbon footprint of U-M buildings and the university has required energy stretch goals since 2008..
+Incorporating energy conservation measures and renewable energy sources in building design is one of the most effective ways to reduce the carbon footprint of U-M buildings and the university has required energy stretch goals since 2008..

-In October 2017, the University of Michigan adopted Chapter 13 Energy Efficiency – Michigan Energy Code Part 10a rules incorporating the American Association of Heating, Refrigeration and Air Conditioning Engineers (ASHRAE) 90.1-2013 energy code requirements is 20% for all new construction projects and 15% for renovation projects with a construction budget of $10 million or greater.
+The university’s current goal of exceeding American Association of Heating, Refrigeration and Air Conditioning Engineers (ASHRAE) 90.1-2013 energy code requirements is 20% for all new construction projects and 15% for renovation projects with a construction budget of $10 million or greater.
 U-M requires numerous mandatory energy conservation measures, comprehensive evaluation of additional energy efficiency measures, comprehensive modeling of energy usage for proposed projects and development of energy impact statements at each phase of design.

 All new buildings and additions with an estimated construction budget greater than $10 million are designed to achieve a minimum of Leadership in Energy and Environmental Design (LEED) Silver certification level.

 Several sections of U-M’s Design Guidelines for Design and Construction outline U-M’s detailed requirements related to both energy efficiency as well as sustainable design and environmental stewardship: